 Supplements include a range of herbal and artificial compounds marketed to increase sex drive, reverse erectile dysfunction, increase energy and metabolism, and similar effects.
 Some have decent science behind them, whereas others are no better than snake oil.
 Most of these supplements are not regulated by the FDA as medications, and not held to any kind of standard for efficacy.
 Therefore, it’s a bit of a crap shoot as to whether or not they will work for any individual man.
 Likewise with the side effects – though in most cases, the side effects are far fewer and far less severe than the known side effects of testosterone replacement therapy.

 At the same time, because it is not solely a testosterone equivalent, it is far more effective at addressing overall age-related health changes.
 This includes boosts to energy level, metabolism, lean muscle mass, body fat percentage reduction, improved cellular regeneration and repair, strength, and stamina – on top of libido and sexual function.
-It’s an exciting treatment that is both effective and affordable, with a much greater level of safety for the average adult male than testosterone replacement therapies.
+It’s an exciting treatment that is both effective and affordable, with a much greater safety level for the average adult male than testosterone replacement therapies.
 Learn more about CJC-1295, or have a consultation with a medical expert who can write you a prescription, if you are a good candidate for the medication, and fulfill your order, by visiting Invigor Medical’s website.